PennyLaneAI/catalyst/doc/dev/quick_start.rst

         qml.adjoint(qml.SingleExcitation(jnp.pi / 3, wires=[0, 1]))
         return qml.state()

-In addition, you can qjit most of :doc:`PennyLane templates <introduction/templates>` to easily construct and evaluate more complex quantum circuits.
+In addition, you can qjit most :doc:`PennyLane templates <introduction/templates>` to easily construct and evaluate more complex quantum circuits.

 .. important::

-   Decomposition will generally happen in accordance with the specification provided by devices, which can vary from device to device (e.g., ``default.qubit`` and ``lightning.qubit`` might decompose quite differently.)
+   Decomposition will generally happen in accordance with the specification provided by devices, which can vary from device to device (e.g., ``default.qubit`` and ``lightning.qubit`` might decompose quite differently).
    However, Catalyst's decomposition logic will differ in the following cases:

    1. All :class:`qml.Controlled <pennylane.ops.op_math.Controlled>` operations will decompose to :class:`qml.QubitUnitary <pennylane.QubitUnitary>` operations.